terraware/llm-autotranslate/README.md

 ## Overview

-Strings are defined in CSV files.
-There is a CSV file for the source language that is edited by hand.
-Strings may be added to and removed from the source-language CSV, or existing strings may be edited.
+Strings are defined in strings files.
+There is a file for the source language that is edited by hand.
+Strings may be added to and removed from the source-language strings file, or existing strings may be edited.

-Each target language also has its own CSV file.
-The target-language CSV files are updated by autotranslate.
+Each target language also has its own file.
+The target-language files are updated by autotranslate.
 They may also be edited by hand if developers want to modify any of the translations.

-The CSV files have three columns.
-They always start with a header line.
-The files use standard CSV formatting, with double quotes omitted if they aren't required.

-For the source language CSV, the three columns are:

-1. Key: A unique textual identifier for the string.
-2. Text: The string's value.
-Human-readable text in the file's language.
-3. Description: Optional additional information about the string to help improve translations.

-For the target language CSVs, the three columns are:

-1. Key: The string's key from the source language CSV.
-2. Text: The translation of the text from the source language CSV.
-3. Hash: A hash of the text and description of the source-language version of the string.
-The hash uses the xxHash algorithm since it's only used to detect changes to the text and description, not for cryptographic purposes.

 When you run autotranslate, it does the following:

-1. Reads the source-language CSV file.
+1. Reads the source-language strings file.
 2. Calculates the hash of each string+description in the source-language file.
 3. For each of the target languages:
-   1. Reads the target language's CSV file, if it exists.
+   1. Reads the target language's strings file, if it exists.
    2. Removes the rows for any keys that don't exist in the source-language file.
-   3. If a key doesn't exist in the target-language CSV file, OR if the hash that was recorded in the target-language file doesn't match the current hash from the source-language file, generates a new translation using the OpenAI API.
+   3. If a key doesn't exist in the target-language file, OR if the hash that was recorded in the target-language file doesn't match the current hash from the source-language file, generates a new translation using the OpenAI API.
    4. Writes the updated target-language file.